 Delgado’s welding program challenges students to master specific skill related competencies set forth by the National Center for Construction Education and Research (NCCER) as well as our Welding Advisory Committee which consists of business and industry representatives from the Greater New Orleans region.
 This program is currently offered at the Jefferson site.
 The site has a well-equipped shop area that enables students to receive hands on instruction in the shielded metal arc welding (SMAW), flux core metal arc welding (FCAW), and gas tungsten metal arc welding (GTAW) processes.
 After successful completion of this program and satisfying the requirements as set forth by the National Center for Construction Education and Research (NCCER), students are eligible to receive certification for NCCER Welding Levels 1 and 2 and AWS Sense effective Spring 2017.

-Welding courses take place at the Jefferson Site.
+Welding courses take place at the River City and Jefferson Sites.

 Choosing welding as a career gives you a wide variety of options for employment.
 Most welders work in manufacturing industries that produce transportation equipment, industrial machinery and equipment, and fabricated metal products.
 Welders are also employed in the construction of buildings and bridges, and to join pipes in pipelines, power plants, railroads, and refineries.

 The average salary for a welder in Louisiana is $22.99 per hour/$47,810 per year (LA Workforce Commission, Occupational Wage Data, 2016).